Drug Research Doctoral Programme - Admission Criteria and Instructions for Applicants

 >Faculty of Technology

-Prepare also the documents mentioned in the call for applications of the Drug Research Doctoral Programme.
+Prepare also the documents mentioned in the section how to apply.

 Check-list for the applicant